-With a working holiday visa you can stay in Australia for up to 12 months and take on short-term employment (up to six months with any one employer).
+With a working holiday visa you can stay in Australia for 12 months (and up to three years for some countries) and take on short-term employment (up to six months with any one employer).

 You must arrange your visas several months prior to coming to Australia.

 If you are aged 18 to 30 (or up to 35 for some countries), haven't previously entered Australia on a working holiday visa, don't have children, and meet other requirements, you may be eligible to live and work in Australia on a working holiday visa.

 With the easing of working holiday visa restrictions in July 2023, the Australian Working Holiday Visa now allows travellers, aged 18 to 30 (and now up to 35 for some countries), to stay in Australia for up to three years and take on a range of short-term employment.

 These visas enable travellers to do short-term work to help fund their Australian holiday and study for up to four months within a 12-month period.
 See immi.homeaffairs.gov.au for details on new working holiday arrangements for UK passport holders.